joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5864147/2024/10/22/federico-chiesa-liverpool-injury/

 **Filipino American Voters Could Decide Key Races in Nevada**\
-`Democrats in particular have tried to reach Filipino American voters, who now make up the largest Asian American group in Nevada.`\
+`Democrats in particular have tried to reach voters who are now part of the largest Asian American group in Nevada.`\
 https://nytimes.com/2024/10/22/us/elections/filipino-american-voters-nevada.html

 **A New Effort to Counter Threats to Election Workers**\